Mental health and workplace wellbeing

-Mental health is coming to the fore as a national concern, and a topic which government and businesses alike are trying to support with new or improved policies, products and services.
-On top of these initiatives, it’s important to consider how the built environment itself can shape our experience of the world.
+Government and businesses alike are trying to support the easing of lockdown restrictions with enhanced policies, products and services.
+On top of these initiatives, it’s important to consider how the built environment itself shapes our experience of the world, and what features we should focus on to improve workplace wellbeing and to re-open leisure and commerce venues in a better way.

-Though few people pay close attention to them, many elements of our workplaces can impact our overall wellbeing, enjoyment and performance of work.
-Increasingly, at TFT we are engaged to measure and improve workplaces with mental and physical health as a priority.
+They are rarely the first things people pay attention to, but many elements of our workplace wellbeing are rooted in our working environment, adding up to our day-to-day satisfaction and performance at work.
+Increasingly, we at TFT are engaged to measure and improve workplaces with mental and physical health as a priority.

 One of the key issues to consider in supporting mental health at work is to understand what ‘restorative spaces’ are within and around the workplace and how they affect us.
 Research shows that access to these places encourages us to take adequate breaks during the day, restoring energy and concentration levels, so we can go back to our work refreshed.